ccpcc/wechat_autotest/README.md

 they can post their answers by pictures or other type of file, which will be download to your computer and put in a folder named by their nickname on weichat.

 Now the project only has a Chinese version without annotation or API.

+##Warning: This program may cause your account to be disabled!!!